plone/plone.restapi/docs/source/blocks.rst

     }
   }

-Blocks objects will contain the tile metadata and the information to render it.
+Blocks objects will contain the block metadata and the information to render it.

 Adding blocks to an object